Please confirm topic selection

 • patient will report pain in the SI joint with this maneuver

-• groin pain suggests iliopsoas tendonitis or internal hip pathology
+• groin pain suggests iliopsoas tendinitis or internal hip pathology

 • Fortin's finger test

-• considered positive if patient localizes pain twice to region inferomedial to PSIS
+• considered positive if patient localizes pain twice to the region inferomedial to the PSIS

 • Gaenslen's test

-• performed with the affected side hip extended off examination table and unaffected side hip and knee flexed and held by patient
+• performed with the affected hip extended off the examination table and the contralateral hip and knee flexed and held by patient

 • shearing across SI joint causes pain